 • Task calculation -- We calculate your real task consumption based on your processes

-• Implementation & migration -- We set up your workflows or migrate from Zapier to a more cost-effective alternative
+• Implementation & migration -- We set up your workflows or migrate from Zapier to a more cost-effective alternative, at the fixed prices listed under our services

 • Request a free consultation now